KarenWon9/WRO-FI-Team-Spark/README.md

 new battery offers significant advantages.

-Firstly, it gives better autonomy, letting the robot work through longer periods without the charging need.
+Firstly, it gives better autonomy, letting the robot work through longer periods without the charging needs.
 Its 12 voltages are enough to completely provide the energetic needs of the robot, ensuring a favorable performance.